bjodah/chempy/joss-paper/paper.md

 with coefficients minimzed using PuLP [@mitchell2011pulp;@lougee2003common].
 In fact, most equations and parametrizations in ChemPy support---in addition to NumPy arrays [@vanderWalt2011]---also symbolic input, as well as arrays with explicit units.
-The latter allows ChemPy to check that e.g., the correct dimensionality with respect to reaction order is used for rate constants.
+The latter allows ChemPy to check that, e.g., the correct dimensionality with respect to reaction order is used for rate constants.

 # Features